p-org/PSharp/README.md

 Optional: Get the [Visual Studio 2015 SDK](https://www.microsoft.com/en-us/download/details.aspx?id=46850) to be able to compile the P# visual studio extension (syntax highlighting).
 Only for the high-level P# language.

 ## How to use
-A good way to start is by reading the [manual](https://cdn.rawgit.com/p-org/PSharp/master/Docs/Manual/out/manual.pdf).
+A good way to start is by reading the [manual](https://cdn.rawgit.com/p-org/PSharp/master/Docs/Manual/out/manual.pdf) (which is quite outdated right now, a new version will get released soon, but in the meantime please feel free to contact the P# dev team with specific questions).

 ## Compilation
 The P# compiler can be used to parse a P# program, rewrite it to C# and finally compile it to an executable.
 To invoke the compiler use the following command: